 8. Sweattboxx Wellness

 Sweattboxx Wellness Center is a unique fitness center that offers a variety of classes, including private sessions, group classes, kids camps, and couples training.
 It is owned by husband and wife Daniel and Suzette Sweatt who are both certified personal and group trainers.
-They offer traditional strength and cardio training, but one thing that makes Sweattboxx unique is their classes with Bounce Boots.
+They offer traditional strength and cardio training, but one thing that makes them unique is their SweatBounceFit classes with the Bounce Boots.
 This equipment provides a total body workout experience within the center’s friendly, comfortable environment.
 They use the Bounce Boots and their training expertise to host fun kids camps that educate children on the importance of healthy living.
 This place is perfect for your next sweat!